Website icon Xpert.Digital

-Germany's largest budget reform in decades
+Germany's biggest budget reform in decades

-The dimensions of this realignment are impressive: the German defense budget should gradually increase to 152.8 billion euros by 2029 - a tripling compared to current expenses.
-This development marks a paradigm shift in German politics, which is due to the changed security policy situation in Europe and the new requirements of NATO membership.
+The scale of this realignment is impressive: Germany's defense budget is slated to gradually increase to €152.8 billion by 2029 – a threefold increase compared to current spending.
+This development marks a paradigm shift in German policy, driven by the changed security situation in Europe and the new requirements of NATO membership.

 Suitable for:

-The new security architecture in Germany
+Germany's new security architecture

-Defense expenditure is not increased in a clear space, but is a direct answer to the changed geopolitical situation in Europe.
-As early as 2025, an increase of 51.95 billion euros is planned to 62.4 billion euros, followed by a further leap to 82.7 billion euros in 2026.
-These increase rates illustrate the urgency with which Germany has to expand its defense skills.
+The increase in defense spending is not happening in a vacuum, but is a direct response to the changed geopolitical situation in Europe.
+An increase from €51.95 billion to €62.4 billion is planned as early as 2025, followed by a further jump to €82.7 billion in 2026.
+These growth rates underscore the urgency with which Germany must expand its defense capabilities.

-NATO obligations and international expectations
+NATO commitments and international expectations

-Germany first reached NATO's two percent goal in 2024 with estimated defense spending of 90.6 billion euros, which corresponded to a share of 2.12 percent in the gross domestic product.
-This service was made possible by the 100-billion euro assets for the Bundeswehr, which was set up in 2022 and is now practically completely bound to contracts with the military technology industry.
+Germany first met NATO's previous two percent target in 2024, with estimated defense spending of €90.6 billion, equivalent to 2.12 percent of its gross domestic product.
+This achievement was made possible by the €100 billion special fund for the Bundeswehr (German Armed Forces), established in 2022, which is now almost entirely committed to contracts with the defense industry.

 Financing strategies and debt policy

-Historical new debt as a necessity
+Historic new debt as a necessity

-The Merz government's ambitious plans are financed through a historically unique debt.
-According to the budget draft for 2025, the federal government is expected to accept new debts of over 140 billion euros - a value that is unprecedented in the history of the Federal Republic.
-However, this new debt is not an end in itself, but serves to strategic realigning Germany in the areas of defense, climate protection, infrastructure and modernization.
+The Merz government's ambitious plans are being financed through unprecedented levels of new debt.
+According to the draft budget for 2025, the federal government is to take on over €140 billion in new debt – a figure unparalleled in the history of the Federal Republic.
+This new debt, however, is not an end in itself, but rather serves the strategic realignment of Germany in the areas of defense, climate protection, infrastructure, and modernization.

-According to plans from the Ministry of Finance, the total debt is expected to increase to around 185 billion euros a year by 2029.
-This development is achieved through the combination of core budget and special funds and represents a fundamental departure from the previous German austerity policy.
+According to plans from the Finance Ministry, total debt is expected to rise to around €185 billion annually by 2029.
+This development will be achieved through the combination of the core budget and special funds and represents a fundamental departure from Germany's previous austerity policy.

 Special funds as innovative financing instruments